leonardoadame/cba-website/pages/releases/beta.md

 weight: 1
 ---

 CBA has been created in 2012 as a hackathon project.
-Since then it only had few changes and poor maintainability, while it was just a hobby project.
-After almost 10 years things are going to change, as the whole project has been rewritten in 2020, we today are starting the Beta testing phase for CBA.
-CBA won’t be a hobby project that is barely being maintained, but it will become a community driven project that will help it’s users become more productive and work smart.
+Since 2015 it didn't have any major updates and poorely maintained, because the only maintainer was busy developing [Adblock Plus](https://adblockplus.org/).
+Now things are going to change, as the whole project has been rewritten in 2020 and more people have got involved in the project development.
+We today are starting the Beta testing phase for CBA.
+CBA will become a community driven project that will help it’s users become more productive and work smart.
 In order to move the project forward we need your input and wish to see you as one of the driving force of the new CBA.

+In order to help us with Beta testing phase, planing and development please consider helping us with the following: